MatthewCondon/Commercial_Vessel_FIR/RaspberryPi/Configuration.md

 Using an adapter, insert a microSD card with at least 16 GB of storage into your computer.
 Open the Raspberry Pi Imager executable file in your system.
 Input the following options:

+- Raspberry Pi Device > Raspberry PI 4
-- Operating System > Use Custom > 2023-08-04-OpenPlotter-v3-Starting-stable-64bit-img
+- Operating System > Use Custom > 2023-08-04-OpenPlotter-v3-Starting-stable-64bit-img > 2023-08-04-OpenPlotter-v3-Starting-stable-64bit
+- SD Card > Entered microSD Storage

+*Next*

+*Select EDIT SETTINGS*

+### General
+- Set Username and Password // used for SSH access into the Raspberry Pi
+- Configure wireless LAN // used to connect to the Raspberry Pi over Wi-Fi

+### Services
+- Enable SSH
+- Use password authentication

+### Options
+- Eject media when finished
+- Enable telemetry